-NOTE: When setting the Internet connection for the first time, press the Reset button on your xDSL modem router to reset it to its factory default settings.
-For more details, refer to the section Firmware Restoration in Chapter 5 of this user manual.
+NOTE: When setting the Internet connection for the first time, press the Reset button on your wireless router to reset it to its factory default settings.

 To use QIS with auto-detection:

 1. Log into the Web GUI.
 The QIS page launches automatically.